Imaging

 Computed Tomography (CT) Scans

-Furthering a commitment to provide you with the very best health care right here at home, Astera owns its own in-house 128-Slice CT Scan.
+Furthering a commitment to provide you with the very best health care right here at home, Astera has an in-house 128-Slice CT Scan.
 This scanner utilizes leading edge technology for radiological diagnosis, scanning the whole body in seconds to provide incredibly sharp 3-D images of any organ or part of the body.

 From a patient perspective, this technology helps to diagnose conditions faster and more accurately, sometimes before patients even notice any symptoms.
 It is adaptable to virtually any patient, young or old, and of any size, while minimizing radiation exposure.